calblueprint/constitution/Current_Constitution.md

 ## VII.
 DISSOLUTION

 1. The Executive Committee, whenever all of its members shall deem it necessary, shall propose the dissolution of this organization and Constitution.
 The dissolution shall be valid to all intents and purposes when ratified by all members of the Executive Committee and three-fourths of the non-executive membership.
 2. If the organization is ASUC or GA Sponsored, all unspent ASUC funds shall return to the ASUC; all Graduate Assembly funds shall return to the Graduate Assembly.
 If the organization is defunct for five (5) or more years, any privately obtained funds (including any funds left in miscellaneous accounts) shall be donated to the following nonprofit organization: Watsi.
+In the event that the designated nonprofit organization no longer exists or has ceased to be a nonprofit, then the unspent funds shall be donated to the ASUC.
 3. This organization hereby wishes to seek ASUC sponsorship.
 This organization adopts and incorporates by reference Schedule A of ASUC Bylaw 2201,  and the same as may be amended from time by time, completely and fully as part of this [constitution, charter, articles, etc].
 This organization cannot amend this clause unless and until the ASUC has certified that this organization has ceased to be ASUC-sponsored, all ASUC property has been returned to the ASUC, access to all ASUC resources and facilities has been relinquished, and any debts, liabilities, or other responsibilities to the ASUC have been resolved.
 This organization will continue to be bound by any provisions specified in Schedule A for actions it took while this clause was in effect, even if this clause is amended.

 Schedule A